aghstrategies/com.aghstrategies.usermover/README.md

 ## TODOS:

-1. Increase security make sure only admin users can move users
+1. Ensure that the email address attached to the user is on the civicrm contact
+2. Deal with the uf_name in a logical way
 2. Add help text to let user know more about the consequences of their actions
-3. Add validation if you are overwriting a record
-4. Add validation if you are going to create a double link
+3. Add confirmation to ensure user understand consequences of their actions
-5. Add search by CMS name and column for CMS name
+5. Add search by CMS name and separate column for CMS name
-6. Make get all users an api
-8. Add ability to delete connection
 9. Add link to user land